Yoga Therapy Training

 Gary’s own evolution as a yoga practitioner, yoga teacher, Yoga Therapist, and trainer of both yoga teachers and Yoga Therapists has been shaped by the way he was taught and what he was encouraged to do by his teacher.
 He has been practicing Yoga Therapy, according to the way he was trained, since the early 1980s.
 Only after many years of one-on-one client care, and the continued prompting from his teacher, did he become actively involved in training yoga teachers and Yoga Therapists.

 Gary Kraftsow is Director and Senior Teacher of the AVI Viniyoga Therapist Training Program.
-Gary Kraftsow has been a pioneer in the transmission of yoga for health, healing and personal transformation for 30 years.
+Gary Kraftsow has been a pioneer in the transmission of yoga for health, healing and personal transformation for 40 years.
 Gary has successfully developed Yoga Therapy interventions for two National Institutes of Health studies: “Evaluating Yoga for Chronic Low Back Pain” and “Yoga Therapy for Generalized Anxiety.”
-He is the author of two books: Yoga For Wellness and Yoga for Transformation; four educational DVD’s: Viniyoga Therapy for Low Back, Sacrum and Hips, Viniyoga Therapy for Upper Back, Neck and Shoulders, Viniyoga Therapy for Depression and Viniyoga Therapy for Anxiety; and three online workshops: Pranayama Unlocked, Meditation Unlocked, and Yoga Therapy for Depression.
+He is the author of two books: Yoga For Wellness and Yoga for Transformation; four educational DVD’s: Viniyoga Therapy for Low Back, Sacrum and Hips, Viniyoga Therapy for Upper Back, Neck and Shoulders, Viniyoga Therapy for Depression and Viniyoga Therapy for Anxiety; and five online workshops: Pranayama Unlocked, Meditation Unlocked, Yoga Therapy for Depression, Yoga Therapy for Better Sleep, and Yoga Therapy for Anxiety.